AdaCore/gnatcoverage/doc/gnatcov/cov_source.rst

-  be generated, the same file is located at ``/some/path/project/src/main.adb``, then in order for |gcv| to find this file, the option :option:`--source-rebase=/work/build_1234/=/some/path/project/` can be passed.
+  be generated, the same file is located at ``/some/path/project/src/main.adb``, then in order for |gcv| to find this file, the option :cmd-option:`--source-rebase=/work/build_1234/=/some/path/project/` can be passed.
 Note that the prefixes apply to absolute paths.

-  This option supports globbing expressions for the ``old_prefix`` part of the option, so in the example above, if the build number varies from run to run, the option passed can be :option:`--source-rebase=/work/build_*=/some/path/project/`.
+  This option supports globbing expressions for the ``old_prefix`` part of the option, so in the example above, if the build number varies from run to run, the option passed can be :cmd-option:`--source-rebase=/work/build_*=/some/path/project/`.

-  This option also allows for response-files (:option:`--source-rebase=\@rebase_file`) in which each line must be of the form ``old_prefix=new_prefix``.
+  This option also allows for response-files (:cmd-option:`--source-rebase=\@rebase_file`) in which each line must be of the form ``old_prefix=new_prefix``.

   This option can be passed multiple times on the command line, and |gcv| will try each pair in the order in which they were passed until the source file is found.

-* The option :option:`--source-search=directory_path`
+* The option :cmd-option:`--source-search=directory_path`

   This option allows the specification of directories in which to search for missing source files.

-  If the location of a source file, when built on a first machine, was ``/work/build_1234/src/main.adb`` but its location on the machine where the report is generated is ``/some/path/project/src/main.adb`` then passing :option:`--source-search=/some/path/project/src` will enable |gcv|
-  to find the missing source file.
+  If the location of a source file, when built on a first machine, was ``/work/build_1234/src/main.adb`` but its location on the machine where the report is generated is ``/some/path/project/src/main.adb`` then passing :cmd-option:`--source-search=/some/path/project/src` will enable |gcv| to find the missing source file.
 This option also accepts response files.

-  This option can appear multiple times on the command line, and when trying to locate a missing source file, |gcv| will first try the :option:`--source-rebase` prefix pairs, if any, and if the source file was not found, it will then look for the file in all the directories passed with :option:`--source-search` in the order in which they appear on the command line.
+  This option can appear multiple times on the command line, and when trying to locate a missing source file, |gcv| will first try the :cmd-option:`--source-rebase` prefix pairs, if any, and if the source file was not found, it will then look for the file in all the directories passed with :cmd-option:`--source-search` in the order in which they appear on the command line.

 These two options perform very similar functions and can sometimes be used interchangeably, however the second option is less selective and can lead to unexpected results in some circumstances.
-Since :option:`--source-search` only specifies an additional directory in which to search for missing sources, it does not guarantee that if a file is found then it is the correct one, but only that the file found has the same basename than the searched file.
+Since :cmd-option:`--source-search` only specifies an additional directory in which to search for missing sources, it does not guarantee that if a file is found then it is the correct one, but only that the file found has the same basename than the searched file.
 For Ada